Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Computational Experiments

 \subsection{Test Instances}

 The test instances that are used in the evaluation are based on the ones developed by \cite{schneider2014electric} which were constructed using the instances proposed by \cite{solomon1987algorithms}.
-Particularly, we consider instances with $5$, $10$, and $15$ customers with up to $6$ stations which we refer to as the Schneider instances.

 The instances are classified into $3$ categories based on the geographical distribution of the customer nodes (see first column of Table \ref{BoundEvaluation}).
 The instances that start with ``R'' are random instances where customers are uniformly distributed, and those that start with ``C'' are clustered instances in which customers are clustered into small groups.
 The customer distribution of the ``RC'' instances is a mixture of random and clustered distributions.

-The EV fleet is homogeneous, each with a cargo capacity $Q = 200$, a battery capacity $B = 270$, and a constant energy consumption rate $g = 1$.
-The travel speed $v$ is set to a constant value of $1$ unit, and the batteries are recharged at a constant speed $\alpha = 3.39$.
+{The EV fleet is homogeneous, each with a cargo capacity $Q = 200$, a battery capacity $B = 270$, and a range of $150$ km.
+The travel speed $v$ is set to a constant value of $30$ km/h, and the batteries are recharged at a constant speed $\alpha = 1.8$.
 The discharging speed is assumed the same as the charging speed.
+The choice of these values are discussed in more details in the case study.}

-Since fully charging an EV requires $B = 270$ minutes ($4.5$ hours), we set the planning horizon as $5am - 12am$ ($\left[0, 1140\right]$ in minutes) so that an EV has enough time to recharge at night.
-We note that the time windows in the Schneider instances are relatively tight which prevent vehicles from detouring to perform charging and discharging activities.
-We thus set the time windows to three periods: morning ($5am - 12pm$), afternoon ($12pm - 6pm$), and evening ($6pm - 12am$).
+{The locations and time windows in the Schneider instances are normalized values which makes it difficult to relate the charging and discharging time to real-world values so as to estimate the potential costs and gains.
+We adjust the instances in a way similar to \citet{schiffer2018strategic}.
+In particular, we set the maximum distance from the depot to customers/stations as $100$ km and convert all other distances to km proportionally for each instances.
+In addition, since fully charging an EV requires $B = 270$ minutes ($4.5$ hours), we set the planning horizon as $5am - 12am$ ($\left[0, 1140\right]$ in minutes) so that an EV has enough time to recharge at night.
+We scale all time windows proportionally to minutes to fit the planning horizon.
+We find through computational experiments that the time windows in the scaled instances are relatively tight which prevent vehicles from detouring to perform charging and discharging activities.
+We thus further relax the time windows to three periods, morning ($5am - 12pm$), afternoon ($12pm - 6pm$), and evening ($6pm - 12am$), based on their service start time. }